BaksiLi/CS-Hypomnema/Resources/General/IntroToCS.md

 <!-- Originally week 8 Python-->
 <!-- Move to II?
 Nope, but need to remove those Python codes in IV -->
 ### Python
+- Python is a high0level dynamic programming language, which supports procedural, object and functional programming paradigms.
+It could easily interface with C/C++ and many other languages.
 - Recursion in Python: functions can call themselves.
 For example:

 	<details>